thebraudalf/Slot_Machine/README.md

-#Disclaimer
+Disclaimer :
  I don't support gambling this project is for fun purpose which was made by me.

 ## Slot_Machine
 This is an (Command Line Interface)CLI App which will be used as a Slot Machine.